 7. Try a factory reset:

-The power supply from the wall wart should measure about 13.8v DC remove the plug from the panel and read the output with a multimeter.
+The power supply output from the power supply transformer wall wart should measure about 13.8v DC.
+Remove the plug from the panel and read the output with a multimeter.

-The track power is measured as AC, and should measure about 13.8v AC
+The DCC track power output from the Power Cab Panel is measured as AC, and should measure about 13.8v AC

 If the Power Cab has been damaged due to a short circuit, or does not function send it in for service.
 No RMA number needed.
 Include your contact info and a description of the problem.
-FYI- our backlog currently stands at 4 weeks from date package arrives.
+FYI- our backlog currently stands at 5 to 6 weeks from the date the package arrives.

 send to: NCE Corporation Attn: Service Dept. 82 East Main Street Webster, NY.
 14580